A Talk on Sunday Observance and Its Relation to the Christian Life.

 THE LESSON—That the things we think and do on the Lord's day are a true index of our character.

-The importance of the matter of Sunday observance must not be underestimated by the teacher whose endeavor it is to mould into true manhood and womanhood the lives of the boys and girls in her care.
+The importance of the matter of Sunday observance must not be underestimated by the teacher whose endeavor it is to mould into true manhood and womanhood the lives

 "How many of you boys and girls ever played the game called 'Hide the Thimble?'
 Ah, I thought so—nearly everybody.
 One person bides the thimble and all the others try to find it; the one who discovers it first gets the chance to hide it the next time.
 Sometimes, the one who has hidden it assists the others to find it by saying, 'You are warm' or 'You are cold,' depending upon the nearness to or the distance from the hidden thimble.